Radio New Zealand: Later years

-RNZ broadcasts over three nationwide networks; RNZ National, RNZ Concert and the AM network which relays Parliamentary proceedings.
-RNZ Pacific (formerly Radio New Zealand International or RNZI) is our overseas shortwave service, broadcasting to the South Pacific and beyond, while Radio New Zealand News provides comprehensive, up-to-the-minute news and current affairs information.
+RNZ broadcasts over three nationwide networks: RNZ National; RNZ Concert; and the AM network, which relays Parliamentary proceedings.
+RNZ Pacific (formerly Radio New Zealand International or RNZI) is its overseas shortwave service, broadcasting to the South Pacific and beyond, while Radio New Zealand News provides comprehensive, up-to-the-minute news and current affairs information.
 RNZ also allows for the archiving of broadcast material of historical interest.

-It must also produce, and commission high quality programming based on research of public needs, and balance mass appeal and minority appeal programming.
+It must also produce and commission high quality programming based on research of public needs, and balance mass appeal and minority appeal programming.
 In achieving these objectives, it must be socially and financially responsible.

 Proposed RNZ Concert closure

-In February 2020, it was announced by Music Content Director Willy Macalister and Chief Executive Paul Thompson that RNZ Concert was to undergo major changes: it would be moved from the FM to the AM frequency, streamed online and the current service replaced by an automated non-stop play format.
-Seventeen jobs would be lost from RNZ Music, including all the Concert programme presenters.
+In February 2020, it was announced by Music Content Director Willy Macalister and Chief Executive Paul Thompson that RNZ Concert was to undergo major changes: it would be moved from the FM to the AM band, streamed online, and the current service replaced by an automated non-stop play format.
+Seventeen jobs would be lost from RNZ Music, including all the Concert presenters.
 It would be replaced on FM radio with music for a younger audience as part of a new multimedia music brand.

 The move was widely condemned across New Zealand, with many people seeing it as a gutting of the arts in New Zealand.
-Former Prime Minister Helen Clark issued a statement on Twitter saying that it "equates to a dumbing down of cultural life in NZ".
-Thousands of protesters issued a petition.
+Former Prime Minister Helen Clark issued a statement on Twitter saying that it "equates to a dumbing down of cultural life in NZ."
+Two thousand protesters signed a petition.
 The RNZ board reversed its decision when the government announced it would grant RNZ a third FM channel.

-Merger
+Merger attempt

 On 23 June 2022, Broadcasting Minister Willie Jackson introduced draft legislation to formally merge public broadcasters Radio New Zealand and TVNZ into a new non-profit autonomous Crown entity called Aotearoa New Zealand Public Media (ANZPM), commencing 1 March 2023.
 Under the draft legislation, RNZ would become a subsidiary of the new entity, which would be funded through a mixture of government and commercial funding.
-The proposed ANZPM would be headed by a board and operate under a media charter outlining goals and responsibilities including editorial independence.
+The proposed ANZPM would be headed by a board, and operate under a media charter outlining goals and responsibilities including editorial independence.